 other purpose, may be obtained from the Office of the Registrar upon written authorization by the student.
 Written requests for transcripts are accepted by mail, fax, or walk-in.
 Email requests are not accepted by the University.
 As a safeguard against improper disclosure of academic information, no transcript request will be accepted over the telephone.
 The request form may be obtained from the office lobby or the Registrar’s web page at the following link: http://www.cookman.edu/academics/registrar/index.html.
 Bethune-Cookman University also

 provides online transcript ordering through the National Student Clearinghouse (see the Transcript Request Policy on the Registrar’s web page).
 Requests for official transcripts cannot be granted if the student has a balance.

 A transcript of a student's record, received from another university or college, becomes a permanent part of the student's file at Bethune-Cookman.
 The transcript cannot be forwarded to another institution.
 Should a student need a copy of his/her high school transcript, he or she must make an original request from the institution.

-To successfully withdraw from the University, students must follow prescribed steps.
-Failure to follow the process to the end may result in unnecessary charges to the student’s account and/or failing grades.
-A student who wishes to withdraw from the University should pick up a Withdrawal Form from the Center for Career and Program Services or the Office of the Registrar.
+Withdrawing from the University is a process that involves several steps which must be followed in the prescribed order so as to avoid unnecessary expenses and/or failing grades.
+A student who wishes to withdraw from the University should pick up a Withdrawal Form from their Student Success Coach at the Parlin Center or the Office of the Registrar.
 The Withdrawal Form requires several clearances and the form cannot be processed without each required signature.

-Students that must leave the University without completing the Student Withdrawal Form must send a written statement to the Office of the Registrar by email or fax stating that they are withdrawing for the semester.
+Students that must leave the University without completing the Student Withdrawal Form must send a written statement to the Office of the Registrar by email or fax stating that they are withdrawing for the semester or else receive failing grades in all courses.
 It is the responsibility of the student to contact the offices of Student Accounts and Financial Aid in order to take care of any financial obligations to the University.